G100 Mathematics BSc Undergraduate 2018

 (These statistics are based on the Destinations of Leavers from Higher Education (DLHE) survey of 2015/16 graduates.
 The DLHE survey asks leavers from higher education what they are doing six months after graduation.
 Full definitions for the DLHE Record can be found here: http://www.hesa.ac.uk/content/view/2889)

 A significant number of Mathematical Sciences students progress onto higher level study following their degree.
 Some remain within their academic field of interest and pursue higher level research, notably at Durham but also other prestigious institutions including Bath, Cambridge, Imperial College London, Leeds and Sheffield.
 Others take a different route and pursue postgraduate programmes in related and non- related areas such as statistics, financial management, I.T software, environment/ conservation and teaching .

 We have found Durham students to be adaptable, eager to learn and probably most important, able to get on with people very easily

 Employability development opportunities

-- Careers presentations Presentations are organised for the whole range of students, from first year to penultimate and final year undergraduates.
+- Careers presentations Presentations are delivered within the Department for the whole range of students, from the first year to penultimate and final year undergraduates.

 - Careers information online A DUO resource has been created with information for undergraduate and graduate students as well as staff.
 There are also forums for students to discuss experiences and for the department to publicise vacancies and opportunities.

-- Departmental advisors As part of their general advice to students, departmental advisors encourage students to plan for their future careers, and they seek to identify students needing additional support who are encouraged to attend Careers Advisory Service interviews.
+- Departmental advisors As part of their general advice to students, departmental careers advisors encourage students to plan for their future careers, and can help students needing additional support who are encouraged to attend 1:1 Careers interviews.

 Open days and visits